-Most of the house paints contain a material which is known as pigment.
+Most of the house paints contain a material which is known as “pigment”.

-It’s a natural coloring matter of animal or plant tissue that imparts the color to the coating materials (such as paints) or to inks, plastics, and rubber.
+In simplest terms, it’s a natural coloring matter of animal or plant tissue that imparts the color to the coating materials (such as paints) or to inks, plastics, and rubber.

 In general, these pigments can be of four different types…

 White pigments (titanium dioxide) – to provide an opaque look to the painted surface.

 Color pigments made from synthetic chemicals – provide color to the painted surface.

 Inert pigments that are used as fillers.
 These are used for altering the basic characteristics of the paint.

 Functional pigments that help to provide extra performance and protection like from UV rays.